 2025 goal: Reduce absolute GHG emissions across our full value chain by 28 percent.

 2050 goal: Reduce absolute GHG emissions across our full value chain to sustainable levels in line with scientific consensus.

 In 2017, our GHG emissions footprint decreased 11% compared to 2010.

 - Collaboration: Since we directly control only a small portion of our value chain, driving transformation across the entire system requires leadership and collaboration with suppliers, farmers, packaging producers, product transport providers, retailers and consumers.
 Learn more >>

-Our General Mills Policy on Climate, which focuses on mitigation, adaptation, disclosure and advocacy, establishes a framework to track and reduce GHG emissions across our value chain.
+Climate policy: Our General Mills Policy on Climate, which focuses on mitigation, adaptation, disclosure and advocacy, establishes a framework to track and reduce greenhouse gas (GHG) emissions across our value chain.

 Commitment to Climate, A Taste of General Mills blog

 2018 Global Responsibility Report (PDF)